-Watch out your vocal editing
+Watch out for your vocal editing

 Once you’re doing vocal comping, attempt to use huge parts of a given take so that you just don’t smash the vibe and authentic nature of the performance.
 Fill in only the less strong elements from different vocal takes.
 Be sure to give attention to the performance, not the pitch modulations of the vocalist.
-Use elements that aren’t simply sung “well,” however that even have personality.
+Use elements that aren’t simply sung “well,” but that even have personality.

-Autotune and Melodyne are nice tools however do not overdo them (except you’re deliberately going for that mainstream pop/artificial effects sound within the production).
+Autotune and Melodyne are nice tools however do not overdo them (except if you’re deliberately going for that mainstream pop/artificial effects sound within the production).
 Only repair the defective phrases or sections – do not put the tuning plugin on the entire track.

 Basic Vocal Mixing Chain